-Table 18-2.
+Table 19-2.
 Status Icon

 Status Icon Description Optimal Each component in the managed storage array is in the desired working condition.
 Needs Attention There is a problem with the managed storage array that requires your intervention to correct it.
-Unresponsive =5= The storage management station cannot communicate with the storage array or one RAID controller module or both RAID controller modules in the storage array.
+Unresponsive =5= The storage management station cannot communicate with the storage array or one RAID controller modules in the storage array.
 Fixing Status × A Needs Attention status is corrected and the managed storage array is currently transitioning to an Optimal state.
 Unsupported ?
 The node is currently not supported by this version of MDSM.
-Software Unsupported 4 The storage array is running a level of software that is no longer supported by MDSM.
+Software Unsupported The storage array is running a level of software that is no longer supported by MDSM.